Keto pancake for one, please! This easy keto low carb Pancake Mug Cake is SO good that it will make getting out of bed every morning a total breeze.

 I hope you love this low carb Pancake Mug Cake!
 If you liked this post, I would so appreciate you giving it a share by using the social sharing icons.
 THANK YOU!

-Melt butter in a microwave-safe mug.
-Then add vanilla extract and a medium egg.
-Beat the egg with a fork until the yolk and white are blended.
+- Melt butter in a microwave-safe mug or ramekin.
+Then add vanilla extract and the egg.
+Whisk until yolk is incorporated and mixture is well-combined.

-Add dry ingredients to the mug, then mix thoroughly until well-combined.
+- Add dry ingredients to the mug (or ramekin), then mix thoroughly until well-combined.